RamiFareed1989/the_book_store/README.md

 * **Editing a Recipe:** Once you have added a recipe and realize that you would like to change something in it, I added an "Edit" button on the bottom of each recipe to make it possible to do so.
 * **Deleting a Recipe:** In case the user would like to delete a recipe that She/He added, All is needed to press on the "Del" button next to the edit button and than they will be facing a model popup asking to confirm the deletion.

+All those feature above are presented in a easy manner to make it simple for the user to take advantage of them.

+#### Left to be implemented Features:

+* Adding a upload file section to the **Add Recipe** instead of asking for a URL.
+This can be achieved by using AWS S3 and connect it to MongoDB.
+* Making the Categories page linked to the recipe so once you choose a specific category, you will be redirected to those specific recipes of that specific category.